pivotal/docs-tap/cli-plugins/apps/command-reference/commands-details/workload_delete.hbs.md

 # tanzu apps workload delete

 This command deletes workloads in a cluster.
-Deleting a workload does not mean the images published in the registry are deleted with it.
+Deleting a workload does not delete the images published in the registry.

 ## Default view